Sometimes equipment options like a Bosu Ball can make exercises more effective. Find out how to do Bosu Ball V-ups and what they do.

-Bosu Ball V-ups are a variation of the exercise with the same name where you sit on a Bosu Ball instead of the floor.
-You can describe the Bosu Ball as the top of a stability ball attached to a flat surface.
+Bosu Ball V-ups are simply a variation of regular V-ups where you sit on a Bosu Ball instead of the floor.

-Something else to keep in mind is that Bosu Ball V-ups can uncomfortable for people with back issues.
+Something else to keep in mind is that some people will find Bosu Ball V-ups uncomfortable on their backs.

 How to do a Bosu Ball V-up